cstraessner/SupportArticles-docs/support/windows-server/networking/negotiate-session-setup-tree-connect-fails.md

 ## Negotiate fails

 The SMB server receives an SMB NEGOTIATE request from an SMB client.
 The connection times out and is reset after 60 seconds.
 There might be an ACK message after about 200 microseconds.

-This problem is most often caused by antivirus program.
+This problem is  often caused by antivirus program on the SMB server machine.

-If you're using Windows Server 2008 R2, there are hotfixes for this problem.
-Make sure that the SMB client and the SMB server are up to date.
+It also can  be  caused by  other issues  on the SMB server  machine, such as:
+  - Filesystem filter  driver that delay  or  block access to file system
+  - severe performance  issue  on the SMB server machine.

 ## Session Setup fails